Topics

 What a modern ATS handles for you

 Three of the six duties can be automated by an ATS.
 Information via a built-in GDPR clause on the careers page.
-Retention via a per-candidate retention window with auto-anonymisation on expiry.
+Retention via a per-candidate retention window with auto-anonymisation on expiry (for a deeper look: Deleting applicant data - the deletion concept beyond GDPR basics).
 Right of access via self-service export.
 The other three (lawful basis, minimisation, erasure) remain human decisions, but the ATS helps keep them consistent.

 FAQ